 Safety Products Every Kitchen Should Have

-We recommend that every kitchen have the following safety products:
+In addition to following kitchen fire safety tips, we recommend that every kitchen have the following safety products:

 - Smoke Detectors / Smoke Alarms

 If you don’t yet have these devices, we urge you to purchase them today!

 A fire extinguisher is among the most reliable means of putting out a fire, but it’s not your only option.

 Along with following home fire safety protocols, you can use a fire blanket for dryer fires and electrical fires.
 Baking soda is also very useful.
 Always avoid using flour, milk, or water to put out fires though, as they will worsen the blaze!